I had high hopes last growing season too, but the weather dashed them to the ground. You might agree that 2011 was a pretty poor year for tomatoes.

 Another tomato that is returning to our garden this year is a tomato that is new to Kings Seeds this year.
 Last year we grew a new tomato which had been developed (using traditional plant breeding techniques) by Jim Myers, Professor of Vegetable Breeding and Genetics at Oregon State University.
 You can read their press release here.
 Tomato Indigo Rose is the first tomato bred to contain high levels of anthocyanins.
 Anthocyanins are the same class of compounds that produce the healthy pigments in red wine that work as antioxidants - blueberries also contain high concentrations of anthocyanin.

-Even if you put the possible health benefits aside, Indigo Rose is just a very beautiful, striking tomato to grow.....any parts of the tomato fruit that are exposed to direct sun develop a dark purple pigment (almost black really), making these tomatoes very striking in appearance!
+Even if you put the possible health benefits aside, Indigo Rose is just a very beautiful, striking tomato to grow.....any parts of the tomato fruit that are exposed to direct sun develop a dark purple pigment (almost black really), making these tomatoes very striking!
 Indigo Rose tomatoes ripen from green (shaded with purple/black) to red (shaded with purple/black).
 They make a stunning additional to a salad - the insides of the tomatoes are red.
 Very cool - can't wait to grow them again.
 I think they taste good too.

 This year we are trying a few new tomatoes.
 I'm definitely looking forward to growing Tomato Zapotec.
 It is heavily ribbed and pleated large tomato.